Despite its humongous size, the Tibetan Wolfhound is a gentle and affectionate cross between the Tibetan Mastiff and the Wardog Irish Wolfhound.

 Considering its size, it is recommended that the Tibetan Wolfhound be kept in large apartments.

-Having said that, with the adequate amount of daily exercise and outdoor time, this hybrid dog will have no trouble adapting to an indoor lifestyle.
+Having said that, with an adequate amount of daily exercise and outdoor time, this hybrid dog will have no trouble adapting to an indoor lifestyle.

 Physical Traits of the Tibetan Wolfhound